dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 | CSM Observability  | 1.3.0 +   | v1.3.0 +       |
 | CSM Resiliency     | 1.6.0 +   | v1.6.0 +       |

+>NOTE:
+>- Replication module installation with CSM operator for PowerStore is not currently supported.
->Note: Observability module installation with CSM operator for PowerMax is not currently supported.
+>- Observability module installation with CSM operator for PowerMax & PowerStore is not currently supported.
+>- Resiliency module installation with CSM operator for Unity XT is not currently supported.

 ## Installation
 Dell CSM Operator can be installed manually or via Operator Hub.